 Oh, and Andrew McCabe gets a criminal referral from the IG.

-And Democrats who've been counting on this made up Russia scandal to destroy the president for over a year, they're now raging.
+And Democrats, who've been counting on this made-up Russia scandal to destroy the president for over a year, they're now raging.

-The whole farm that Robert Mueller would end up And, you know, getting rid of President Trump for them and undoing an election.
+They're beside themselves because they bet it all, the whole farm that Robert Mueller would end up getting rid of President Trump for them and undoing an election.

 Well, that's what this nutball lawsuit by the DNC that was filed this morning is all about.